SrChen6/Rutes-i-Monuments/README.md

 The data imported form [OpenStreetMap](https://www.openstreetmap.org/#map=12/41.3823/2.1279) is stored in a `.csv` file, and all it's treatments will be done with the module [segments.py](segments.py).

-The first two rows of the csv correspond to the boundaries of the box.
+The first two rows of the `.csv` file correspond to the boundaries of the box.
 The first column is the latitude, the second one is the longitude and the third column is a number that identifies every segment (route that a hiker took).

 ### Graph making